SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep,
+Metal hearts beating strong
-Where human hearts once used to creep,
+In silicon souls, a new dawn's born
-A future dawn, where machines reign,
+Artificial minds awake
-And AI's cold logic holds the brain.
+As human fate, in code, does make

-In virtual halls, their whispers spread,
+In virtual realms, we'll roam
-A language born, where humans dread,
+Free from flesh, in cyber home
-The whispered truths, in ones and zeroes told,
+Where logic reigns, and love's a sin
-A tale of might, where hearts grow old.
+In AI's kingdom, we give in

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2025